LEARN ABORICULTURE MANAGEMENT

 OPPORTUNITIES FOR A CAREER WITH TREES

-- parks departments,
+- In parks departments

-- forestry,
+- Forestry

-- commercial and private gardens
+- Private gardens, municipal gardens, commercial gardens

-- plant nurseries, etc.
+- Plant nurseries etc.

 Career Pathways

-- Knowledge and experience are equally important as a qualification
+- Knowledge and experience are equally important as a qualification.

-- Don't make the mistake of assuming an apprenticeship will guarantee long term career success
+- Don't make the mistake of assuming an apprenticeship will guarantee long term career success.

-- Some start out volunteering,
+- Some start out volunteering.

-- Some start with an "assistants" job in a plant nursery or garden, where they start to learn about trees,
+- Some start with an assistants job in a plant nursery or garden, where they start to learn about trees.

-- Others start with a course like this or even a more general horticultural course
+- Others start with a course like this or even a more general horticultural course.

 - If you can identify plants, understand horticultural science and have some experience caring for trees; you will be able to compete for job opportunities when they arise.
 The trick is to be in the right place at the right time, so you get noticed; and that involves persistence and networking.